Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

 GW190814 is the most unequal mass ratio binary observed in O3a.
 The component masses were inferred to be $23.2^{+1.1}_{-1.0}\, M_{\odot}$ and $2.59^{+0.08}_{-0.09}\, M_{\odot}$ which makes the secondary component mass either the heaviest neutron star or lightest black hole ever recorded.
 Previously, GW190814 was found to have significant evidence for subdominant multipole moments owing to the unequal component masses~\cite{Abbott:2020khf}.

 Unsurprisingly, we infer that GW190814 has the most significant measurement of $\rho_{33}$ in O3a.
-We find that the inferred $\rho_{33}$ measurement is inconsistent with noise since it's Jensen-Shannon divergence is significantly larger than 0 and is the largest for any event in O3a, $D_{\mathrm{JS}}^{33} = 0.68$.
+We find that the inferred $\rho_{33}$ measurement is inconsistent with noise since the associated p-value is significantly smaller than $1\%$ and is the smallest for any event in O3a, $P_{33} = 1.7\times10^{-6}\%$.

-Although GW190814 has the second largest $\rho_{\mathrm{p}}$, there is no evidence for precession in the observed GW signal since $D_{\mathrm{JS}}^{\mathrm{p}} = 0.02$.
-The inferred $\rho_{\mathrm{p}}$ measurement can be reproduced from noise in $28\%$ of cases, as shown in Figure~\ref{fig:rho_p_events}.
-The lack of evidence for precession is expected given the near-zero precession measurement, $\chi_{\mathrm{p}} = 0.04^{+0.04}_{-0.03}$~\cite{Abbott:2020khf} (we parameterize precession by the effective precession spin parameter $0\leq\chi_{\mathrm{p}}\leq 1$~\cite{Schmidt:2014iyl}).
-GW190814 is an example where a large $\rho_{\mathrm{p}}$ does not always correlate with observable precession since the relatively large SNR can trivially be reproduced from noise.
-GW190814's noise distribution is shifted to large SNR because, as explained in Ref.~\cite{Green:2020ptm}, there exists a correlation between $\rho_{\mathrm{p}}$ and the binary's mass ratio: $\rho_{\mathrm{p}}$ is larger for more unequal mass binaries, assuming constant $\chi_{\mathrm{p}}$.
-This correlation between $\rho_{\mathrm{p}}$ and $\chi_{\mathrm{p}}$ means that GW190814's \emph{informed prior} is peaked at larger $\rho_{\mathrm{p}}$ values than average, leading to a noise distribution which allows for larger $\rho_{\mathrm{p}}$.
-Consequently, the inferred $\rho_{\mathrm{p}}$ distribution for GW190814 is well contained within the $1\sigma$ noise uncertainty and a low Jensen-Shannon divergence is recovered.
-GW190814 demonstrates the efficacy of using the Jensen-Shannon divergence to infer the presence of precession.
+Although GW190814 has the second largest $\rho_{\mathrm{p}}$, there is minimal for precession in the observed GW signal.
+The inferred $\rho_{\mathrm{p}}$ measurement can be reproduced from noise in $21\%$ of cases, as shown in Figure~\ref{fig:rho_p_events}.
+GW190814 is an example where a large inferred $\rho_{\mathrm{p}}$ does not correlate with observable precession.
+Since this binary has highly unequal masses, a small in-plane spin would lead to observable precession.
+Therefore, our prior belief is that large values of $\rho_{p}$ are quite possible --- this differs from an equal mass binary for which it is very unlikely to obtain a large $\rho_{p}$.
+Consequently, GW190814's inferred $\rho_{\mathrm{p}}$ distribution is well contained within the $1\sigma$ noise uncertainty, see Figure~\ref{fig:rho_p_events}.
+GW190814 therefore demonstrates the efficacy of our algorithm for inferring the presence of precession.

 The lack of observable precession in GW190814 implies that it's source is either non-precessing or we are unable to observe the precession at current detector sensitivities.
 This is a similar conclusion to that stated in Ref.~\cite{Pratten:2020igi} which highlighted that a precessing GW190814-like system with in-plane spin $0 < \chi_{\mathrm{p}} < 0.1$ is indistinguishable from a non-precessing system based on the difference in Bayesian evidence.